alamenai/notify/README.md

 ### Basic Usage
 ---

-To add React Push Notify in your application, you need to import it from its package and define the **required** properties.
+To add Notify in your application, you need to import it from its package and define the **required** properties.

 ```Javascript
 import Notify from "@ala_eddine/react-push-notify";